palmettostatearmory/magento1-turnto-socialcommerce/README.md

 2. Run these commands: `modman init` and `modman clone git@github.com:turnto/Magento1_TurnTo_SocialCommerce.git`
 3. Login back to Magento admin panel
 4. Go to System->Configuration->Developer->Template Settings and change "Allow Symlinks" to "Yes"
+    1. NOTE: This setting was removed from the admin in newer versions of Magento.
+If you don't see it, follow the SQL [instructions here](https://magento.stackexchange.com/a/184185).
 5. Go to Turnto->Integration menu to configure the module
 6. Flush Cache and/or Compilation, if desired.